- How Does a Percolator Make Coffee?

 Brewing Coffee With a Percolator

 It’s pretty straightforward to make coffee using a percolator.
-You don’t really have to learn any complicated techniques but you have to know what kind of coffee you’re using and you have to be mindful of the brewing time.
+With this coffee brewing method, you don’t really have to learn any complicated techniques but you have to know what kind of coffee you’re using and you have to be mindful of the brewing time.

 Kinds of Percolators

-Percolators are often interchanged with moka pots but these two are different, like we explained previously.
+Percolators are often interchanged with Moka pots but these two are different as we explained previously.
 Still, there are two kinds of percolators: stovetop and electric.